janko/rodauth-rails/README.md

 ## Testing

-For system tests it's generally better to go through the actual authentication flow with tools like Capybara, and to not use any stubbing.
+If you're writing system tests, it's generally better to go through the actual authentication flow with tools like Capybara, and to not use any stubbing.

 In functional and integration tests you can just make requests to Rodauth
 routes: